CharlieDahle/EnParlant/readme.txt

-"En Parlant" is a Chrome extension designed to enhance language learning and translation convenience within the browser.
+"En Parlant" is a web extension designed to enhance language learning and translation convenience within the browser.
 It serves dual purposes: facilitating quick translations and providing definitions / thesaurus for selected words or phrases.
 The extension uses